dariospadoni/tetris-next/README.md

 ## Summary

-A react Tetris game I implemented for fun and refresh my knowledge of React.
+A react Tetris game I implemented for fun and to refresh my knowledge of React.

 ![Tetris Screenshot](./public/screenshot.png)